LunaCelestine/PerlinNoise/README.md

 - Is an algorithm for generating pseudorandom noise
 - The noise at each point has a relationship to its neighboring points in n-dimensions
-- The algorithm generatss "smooth" noise and has applications in procedural content generation for game development
+- The algorithm generates "smooth" noise and has applications in procedural content generation for game development

 The Algorithm